SPF-OST/pytrnsys_gui/README.md

     python GUI.py
     ```

-Beware that the GUI can only be started from within the virtual environment you created in step 1, i.e., whenever you open a new console window from which you want to start the GUI you first need to active the environment (step 2. above).
+Beware that the GUI can only be started from within the virtual environment you created in step 1.
+I.e., whenever you open a new console window from which you want to start the GUI you first need
+to activate the environment (step 2. above).